 Here are some features to look for:

-- Don’t get a light box designed to treat skin conditions.
-These devices aren’t meant to treat mood disorders and won’t be effective.
+- Don’t get a light box that’s designed to treat skin conditions.
+These devices aren’t meant to treat mood disorders and they won’t be effective.

-- Make sure the lamp filters out UV light and is labeled UV-free.
-UV light can damage eyes and skin.
+- Make sure the lamp filters out ultraviolet (UV) light and is labeled UV-free.
+UV light can damage your eyes and skin.

-- The lamp should generate 10,000 lux of cool-white fluorescent light.
-A lux is a measurement of light intensity combined with area.
+- The lamp should generate 10,000 lux of cool-white, fluorescent light.
 An output of 10,000 lux is approximately 20 times greater than the light output generated by most indoor lighting.
 Lamps with less lux may need to be used more often than brighter ones.

-- Get a lamp which is glare-free, or which can be positioned into a downward angle that reduces or eliminates eye glare.
+- Opt for a glare-free lamp or a lamp that can be positioned at a downward angle that reduces or eliminates eye glare.

 - Look for a lamp with a light surface area of around 12 by 15 inches.
 The larger the surface area, the higher the lux.
-Larger lamps also provide you with the option of moving around more and of being farther away from it without compromising the lamp’s effectiveness.
+Larger lamps also provide you with the option of moving around more, so you can be farther away from the lamp without compromising its effectiveness.

 - Smaller lamps aren’t as effective and may need to be used more often for longer sessions.
 That said, you may wish to purchase a second, smaller lamp if you travel a lot.
-Your doctor can provide individualized lamp-use guidelines for you.
+Your doctor can provide individualized lamp use guidelines.

 Personal style and needs